iforgotmysocks/CaravanAdventures/README.md

 * Fight bosses to claim treasures, learn powerful spells and prevent the end of all living beings

 <br>
+(All categories can be enabled or disabled and further configured to your liking in the mod's settings)

 ## Credits
 Artwork: